themindfulbit/themindfulbit.github.io/_posts/2016-07-06-chromatographic-chronicle-of-english-history.md

 The beautiful, inscrutable graphics of *The Chromatographic Chronicle of English History* must have been difficult to print in great quantities.
 Most of the coloration appears to have been done by hand.

-In case you're curious, masochistic, or are preparing for an upcoming AP History test, you can [download the book](http://access.bl.uk/item/pdf/lsidyv386c0b56) in its entirety from [The British Library](http://www.bl.uk/).
+In case you're curious, masochistic, or preparing for an upcoming AP History test, you can [download the book](http://access.bl.uk/item/pdf/lsidyv386c0b56) in its entirety from [The British Library](http://www.bl.uk/).